 The following line was added to the CTEASampleTestableImp class inheritance list:

 The following line was added to the CTEASampleTestableImp class' COM Map:

 The following line was added in the TEASampleTestableImp.h file, to enable the Testing Agent to call methods from the UFT Extensibility Agent type library:

-UFT calls BeginRecording or EndRecording when the user starts or ends a recording session.
+UFT One calls BeginRecording or EndRecording when the user starts or ends a recording session.
 The BeginRecording and EndRecording methods can therefore be implemented to initialize or reset variables pertaining to a recording session and to activate or deactivate dynamic recording suppression.

-During a recording session, the Testing Agent can instruct UFT to add steps to the GUI test based on the operations that the user performs on the application.
-To do this, the Testing Agent calls the Record API callback method that UFT provides in the IRecorder interface.
+During a recording session, the Testing Agent can instruct UFT One to add steps to the GUI test based on the operations that the user performs on the application.
+To do this, the Testing Agent calls the Record API callback method that UFT One provides in the IRecorder interface.
 This interface is defined in the UFT Extensibility Agent type library.

-In addition, the Testing Agent can instruct UFT to refrain from recording native steps on the application, by calling the Suppress/UnSuppress API methods from the IRecordSuppressor interface.
-For more information, see Recording Test Object Method Steps and Suppressing UFT Native Recording.
+In addition, the Testing Agent can instruct UFT One to refrain from recording native steps on the application, by calling the Suppress/UnSuppress API methods from the IRecordSuppressor interface.
+For more information, see Recording Test Object Method Steps and Suppressing UFT One Native Recording.

 The BeginRecording method receives a reference to an object that exposes the IRecorder and IRecordSuppressor interfaces.
 The Testing Agent will use this reference to access the IRecorderand IRecordSuppressor interface methods.

 Call the CTEASampleTestableImp::SuppressWindow method, which handles native recording suppression (for more information, see Suppressing and UnSuppressing Native Recording).